iTwin/iTwinUI/CONTRIBUTING.md

 ### Adding a component

-We welcome UI components contributed by other teams!
+We welcome UI components contributions!
 If you'd like to get your component added to iTwinUI, follow these guidelines:

 - Make a new folder with the name of the component under `src` folder.
 - Break variables and mixins into separate files where possible.